 Other Fun Activities For a Sightless Dog

 At first, the world can seem very overwhelming to a blind dog.
-Your role is to provide reassurance and comfort and to make sure that she feels loved and safe.
+Your role is to provide reassurance and comfort and to make sure that they feel loved and safe.
 You also need to take steps to help your pooch regain their confidence and to feel empowered.
-This will involve teaching them new skills and fun activities can be very useful for this.
+This will involve teaching them new skills, and fun activities can be very useful for this.
 Here are a few ideas.

 - Limit the environment that your dog has access to.
 You can use pens or gates to keep your dog in a small area that is safe and that they can soon get to know.
 Provide plenty of toys and entertainment to stop them from getting bored.
 Gradually increase this area as their confidence grows and continue to use enrichment activities that your pooch can seek out and play with.

 - Push and pull games.
 Choose a longer, plush toy that has room for your hand and your dog’s mouth.
 Move it around at their level and drag it across their paws.
 Encourage them to explore toys with their mouths by pushing and pulling them.